burlachenkok/exploring-python3/python3-note.md

 * Normally you should use `\` for line continuation, however, Python automatically supports multi-line continuation inside the following constructions.
 When you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol:
   * Expressions in parentheses `(arg0, arg1)`, e.g. which is used for passing arguments to function invocation.
-  * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the list object.
+  * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the built-in list object.
-  * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define sets or dictionaries.
+  * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define built-in sets or dictionaries.

 A parser reads a Python script.
 The parsing of some pieces of Python source code (e.g., of the function) is performed only at the moment of the direct call of this function.
+I.e. if you have errors in the function, but you did not invoke it you will not observe problems a-priori.

 ## Comments